horenbergerb/horenbergerb.github.io/_posts/2023-01-03-runescapesegmentation.md

 The associated training data can be collected easily for certain video games by using an automated procedure.
 This is demonstrated for the video game "Old School Runescape."

 The design of the model comes at a cost.
-The model assumes that segmentation masks can be generated in a region using only local spatial information.Additionally, region membership is assumed constant within 32x32 regions, and thus the segmentation masks have low resolution.
+The model assumes that segmentation masks can be generated in a region using only local spatial information.
+Additionally, region membership is assumed constant within 32x32 regions, and thus the segmentation masks have low resolution.

 These assumptions restrict the applications of the model compared to other video segmentation method.
 However, this model performs well when regions are distinguishable based on local properties and fine-grained segmentation is not essential.
 Additionally, postprocessing can relax the assumptions of locality by reincorporating information from other regions.